ahaborte918/vpn/README.md

 </p>
 <p>

-For the Username and Password you can create your credentials.
+NOTE: For the Username and Password we created our own credentials.

 </p>
 <br />